DJCEL/VirtualDJ-VideoRotation-Win64/README.md

 It uses a Vertex Shader & a Pixel Shader (with Shader Model 5.0)

-The compiled shader files (.cso) in the [src/Shaders](https://github.com/DJCEL/VirtualDJ-VideoRotation-Win64/tree/main/src/Shaders) subfolder are then included in the Plugin.rc file
+The compiled shader files (.cso) in [src/Shaders](https://github.com/DJCEL/VirtualDJ-VideoRotation-Win64/tree/main/src/Shaders) are then included in the Plugin.rc file